erichson/NFM/README.md

             return out
 ```

-If you like to use our code, you can simply train a ResNet-18 with NFM on CIFAR-10 as follows.
+If you would like to use our code, you can simply train a ResNet-18 with NFM on CIFAR-10 as follows.

 ```